dji-sdk/Onboard-SDK/Onboard_API_Doc/en/OPENProtocol.md

 |1|1|Sender needs ACKs but can be tolerated.|
 |2|2-31|Sender needs ACKs.*|

 *Since type 2 is designed to be reliable.
 Developers should implement the package loss & resending mechinism based on the current SEQ and SESSION fields.
-When package loss is found from the sender, the sender can send the CMD frame again with the same SEQ and SESSION lost previously to retrieve back the ACK.
+When package loss is found from the sender, the sender can send the CMD frame again with the same SEQ and SESSION lost previously to retrieve back the ACK frame.

 ---